How to switch from Orange & take your mobile number to giffgaff

 Important: Do NOT cancel your contract before switching, otherwise you might not be able to port over your number.
 Once you provide your new network provider with your PAC code, your old account will automatically be cancelled when the number is migrated over.

-Note: Credit on a PAYG (Pay-As-You-Go) account cannot be transferred and any remaining credit will be lost after the switch over.
+Note: Credit on a PAYG (Pay-As-You-Go / Pre-Pay) account cannot be transferred and any remaining credit will be lost after the switch over.

-Instructions to switch to giffgaff & bring your old Orange mobile phone number with you:
+How to switch to giffgaff & bring your Orange number with you

 The first step, if you haven't already, is to sign up with giffgaff.